You’ll love these delicious turkey brine recipes from Kikkoman!

 The night before roasting, remove giblets and turkey neck; rinse turkey or chicken inside and out. in a large stockpot or 5-gallon bucket, mix water with remaining ingredients.
 Stir well until all the salt is dissolved.
 Place the turkey in the pot or bucket, cover with a lid and refrigerate overnight or at least 8 hours.
 Remove turkey or chicken from the brine.
 Follow your regular turkey or chicken cooking instructions.

-**GREAT TIP: Really impress your Thanksgiving guests by serving your delicious turkey on this absolutely gorgeous Harvest “Be Thankful” Large Oval Serving Platter!
+Serve your turkey on this gorgeous Harvest “Be Thankful” Large Oval Serving Platter!

 Alternate Kikkoman Chicken Brine Recipe: